The New Craftsmen

 London Store 34 North Row, London, W1K, UK

 - Contemporary furniture and objects made using traditional British craft methods.

 - British crafts including furniture, lighting, textiles, gifts, ceramics and artworks.

 - A 19th century workshop originally used for making leather breeches.

 The New Craftsmen showcases a carefully curated selection of British craft that is fresh, modern, and timely.
 The assortment draws on the heritage of British makers combined with the ingenuity of younger artists creating a unique mix that is traditional and contemporary.
-Founded in 2012 as a pop up concept The New Craftsmen has been in its current location, an arts and crafts workshop dating from 1893, for the past two years.
-There are over 100 makers represented across a variety of material and disciplines that include wood, clay, glass, cotton, wool, and metal.
-The Brodgar Chair by Gareth Neal and Kevin Gauld, and gold-plated scissors by Ernest Wright & Sons are two of the products synonymous with brand.
+Founded in 2012 as a pop up concept The New Craftsmen has been in its current location, an arts and crafts workshop dating from 1893, since 2014.
+More than 100 makers are represented across a variety of material and disciplines that include wood, clay, glass, cotton, wool, and metal.
+The Brodgar Chair by Gareth Neal and Kevin Gauld, and gold-plated scissors by Ernest Wright & Sons are two of the products synonymous with the brand.
 Customers are those who have a love of beautiful, unique pieces made with passion and soul.